 He has been listed in the Spear’s Wealth ‘Top 50 property experts in Britain’ since 2015 and in Chambers High Net Worth guide, an annual directory of the best operators in the private wealth market.

 He is also a member of the Royal Institution of Chartered Surveyors.
-Charlie lives in Hampshire and has a young daughter who already shares her father’s love of country pursuits.
+Charlie lives in Hampshire with his wife and three young daughters.

 Irene has been with Savills since 2011 and became a co-managing partner in 2012.